COVID-19 Vaccination Appointments

 Please arrive prior to your appointment time and check in with the pharmacy counter staff.

-Pfizer booster vaccines are now being provided to eligible persons and may be scheduled by clicking the link below for Pfizer vaccine appointment.
+Booster vaccines are now being provided to eligible persons and may be scheduled by clicking the link below for vaccine appointment.

 Those with moderately to severely compromised immune systems (see CDPH website below for criteria to be met) may schedule a Moderna or Pfizer booster vaccine now by clicking the link below for Moderna if Moderna vaccine was received previously, or Pfizer if Pfizer was received previously, AND it has been at least 28 days since your second vaccine was administered.